jplhomer/site/src/posts/shopify-one-year.md

 - Oh, and [this website is built with Hydrogen](https://github.com/jplhomer/site) 😊

 I'm quite happy with how the year has gone.

+One thing that's resonated with me is the idea that [building things should be fun](https://www.youtube.com/watch?v=FPNZkPqUFIU).
+At the end of the day, I'm building cool things, and it should be fun to do those things.

+I want to surround myself with people who take their work seriously but don't take themselves too seriously.

 ## What's next?